zerodaycode/canyon-book/src/canyon_entities.md

 `async fn find_by_id<F: FieldValueIdentifier>(fv: F, comp: Comp) -> Option<T>;`

-*NOTE: The `Comp` enum type it's not relevant now, but it's the way that Canyon offers* *to procedurally generate comparation operations in the queries.*
+*NOTE: The `Comp` enum type it's not relevant now, but it's the way that Canyon offers* *to procedurally generate comparation operators for the queries.*

 Inside the function definition, we will write the logic to find by id a unique record inside some database table.
 The function could be called like: